Maged-Baheig/data-science-portfolio/01-regression/pet-store-sales/README.md

 Pawdacity, a leading pet store chain in Wyoming with **13 stores**, wants to expand by opening a **14th store**.
 The task is to:
 - Prepare a clean analytical dataset
 - Handle outliers appropriately
+- **Identify statistically optimal predictors** for sales prediction
-- Enable accurate sales prediction for location recommendation
+- Enable accurate location recommendation

 ### Store Selection Criteria